cristinaa16/cristinaa16/README.md

 <h2> 💻 Data Science Projects:</h2>

-I'm a senior Data Science student at Belmont University with a strong interest in applying analytics to real-world challenges, especially in healthcare and public impact.
-I’ve used tools like Python, R, SQL, Tableau, Excel and Power BI, and I enjoy making data-driven insights actionable.
+I'm a Data Science student at Belmont University with a strong interest in applying analytics to real-world challenges, especially in healthcare and public impact.
+I’ve used tools such as Python, R, SQL, Tableau, Excel and Power BI, and I enjoy making data-driven insights actionable.

 - <b>Class projects</b>
   - [Predicting Hospital Readmissions](https://github.com/cristinaa16/DSC4900-project)